 MEC*H271 Fluid Mechanics 4 credits Corequisite: MEC*H114.
 An introductory survey of the principles and methods involved in the analysis of fluid systems.
 Included are common fluid properties, hydrostatics, the kinematics of fluid flow and energy relationships.
 Laminar and turbulent flow in piping systems are analyzed.
 Laboratory experiments supplement and reinforce theoretical class work.
 Three class and two laboratory hours weekly. (offered in fall during odd-numbered years)

 MEC*H284 Machine Design 4 credits Prerequisites: CAD*H150 and MEC*H251, or permission of instructor.
 Deals with the concept of mechanical design from concept to specifications.
 Covers the procedures, data, and techniques necessary to design/select mechanical components such as gears, springs, bearings, belt and chain drives, clutches, brakes, fasteners, shafts and screws.
 A design project is also included.
 Three class and two laboratory hours weekly. (offered periodically)

+MEDICAL ASSISTING

+Science, Technology, Engineering & Mathematics Division

+MED*H125 Medical Terminology 3 credits

+Prerequisites: None.
+This course introduces students to the vocabulary of medicine.
+Terminology describing the anatomy and physiology of the systems of the human body will be covered, with attention given to the meaning and use of roots, prefixes, and suffixes.
+Also included are medical terms corresponding to diagnosis and description of human disease.
+Proper use of medical terms, including definition, spelling and pronunciation are stressed.

 METEOROLOGY

 Science, Technology, Engineering & Mathematics Division